argoproj-labs/argocd-image-updater/docs/basics/update.md

   check for the complete image name, including the registry the image is pulled from.
 For example, `docker.io/some/image` and `quay.io/some/image`, while both referring to `some/image`, are not considered equal.
 This strict behavior can be relaxed, however.
-See [../configuration/images.md#forcing-image-updates) for further explanation.
+See [forcing image updates](../configuration/images.md#forcing-image-updates) for further explanation.

 * If Argo CD Image Updater considers an image from the list eligible for an